hoangduytran/blender-manual/manual/animation/markers.rst

 All :kbd:`A`
    Selects all Markers.
 None :kbd:`Ctrl-A`
-   Un-selects any already selected Markers.
+   Deselects any already selected Markers.
 Invert :kbd:`Ctrl-I`
-   Select all un-selected Markers and unselects all selected Markers.
+   Select all unselected Markers and deselects all selected Markers.

 .. _bpy.ops.marker.select_leftright: